soulisalmed/biff/README.md

 # BIFF

 Extract text and images from highlighted pdf generated with reMarkable tablet.

+## Version

+### Version 2
+ * Add an option for two columns pdf.
+ * Add an option to increase quality of cropped images.
+ * Improvements on some artifacts

 ## Installation and usage

 biff requires the following modules :
   * opencv-python
   * pymupdf